 TGbe editor: Please update this subclause as shown below:

-[16986]When a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
+[16986]A non-AP MLD that initiates a TDLS discovery might not know the AP (i.e., the BSSID) with whom the intended peer STA is associated with (see NOTE 1 below).
+Therefore, when a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
 In each instance, the attempted BSSID corresponds to a different AP affiliated with the AP MLD.
-Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer STA or non-AP MLD is operating.
+Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer non-AP STA or the peer non-AP MLD is operating on.

-[16986]NOTE 1—Due to the nature of multi-link operation, when a Data frame traverses an AP MLD, it can be relayed on any available link.
-Furthermore, when a frame that was transmitted by a STA of a non-AP MLD traverses an AP MLD, the AP MLD sets the SA field to the transmitting STA’s non-AP MLD MAC address.
-Therefore, when a non-AP STA affiliated with a non-AP MLD receives a frame from its corresponding associated AP that is affiliated with an AP MLD, it cannot determine the link where the frame originated from and it cannot determine if the initiating STA is affiliated with a non-AP MLD or not.
-Consequently, the non-AP MLD initiating a TDLS discovery does not know the BSSID of the link on which the intended peer STA is operating.
+[16986]NOTE 1—Due to the nature of multi-link operation, when a Data frame that is transmitted by a non-STA affiliated with a non-AP MLD and that is directed towards a peer TDLS STA (i.e., the DA field is set to the target’s MAC address) traverses an AP MLD, it can be relayed (i.e., transmitted by an AP affiliated with the AP MLD)_on any link where the target is reachable.
+Furthermore, when a frame that was transmitted by a non-AP STA affiliated with a non-AP MLD traverses an AP MLD, the AP MLD sets the SA field to the transmitting non-AP MLD’s MLD MAC address.
+Therefore, when a non-AP STA affiliated with a non-AP MLD receives a frame from its corresponding associated AP that is affiliated with an AP MLD, it cannot determine the BSSID where the frame originated from or determine if the initiating non-AP STA is affiliated with a non-AP MLD or is a non-MLD non-AP STA.

 AF.10 Examples of frame exchanges for TDLS discovery and setup involving a non-AP MLD